 If you are VAT registered, there are three different VAT codes you can use on your invoices:

-ST: This is standard VAT which you will mostly use, this is set at the current rate; 20% but can be overtyped if some of the services/products you provide are the reduced rate of 5%
+ST: This is standard VAT which you will mostly use, this is automatically set at the current rate of 20% but can be overtyped if some of the services/products you provide need to be entered at the reduced rate of 5%.

-EX: This covers services/products you provide that are exempt or zero-rated.
+EX: This covers services/products you provide that are exempt from VAT or zero-rated.
 Examples of exempt sales are insurance and education.
 Examples of zero-rated sales are food and books.

 NV: This covers transactions that do not relate to VAT.
-So if you sell to countries outside of Europe or transactions where VAT does not apply such as payments to employees, loans etc.
+You may require this if you sell to countries outside of Europe or use transactions where VAT does not apply, such as payments to employees or loans.

-If you have chosen for the software to create your customer invoices then it’s fairly self-explanatory:
+If you have chosen for the software to create your customer invoices, it’s fairly self-explanatory:

 Simply enter the same information as above but in an invoice format.
 This can then be saved as a PDF, printed or emailed to your customer.
 You can add your company logo, select an invoice template and set other preferences in the document settings from the main menu.

 Payment reminders, recurring invoices and payment collections via credit/debit card are also possible.

 When customers pay you for invoices you have issued to them, you can apply the payments to the appropriate invoices when you process your banking transactions in the Banking tab (explained in more detail later).